AveryS00/song-link-bot/README.md

-# discord-bot
+# Song Link Bot
-This Discord bot will read messages from a music channel and add all Spotify links that it finds to a playlist it creates.
+This Discord bot will read messages from a specified channel and add all Spotify links that it finds to a playlist it creates.

-To add this bot to your server, I am hosting one but cannot guarantee a reliable uptime.
-The link to invite it is here: https://discord.com/oauth2/authorize?client_id=736308578721202276&scope=bot
+I am currently not hosting a running version of this bot.
+If you would like to run it, you will have to self host.
+Instructions on how to do so will be written eventually.

-Once added, give the bot permissions to read messages, read message history, and send messages to the channel you want it to read from, and permissions to read and send messages to the channel you want it to log to (read is unfortunately required for logging or else the bot cannot see the channel in the first place).
+Once added to a server, give the bot permissions to read messages, read message history, and send messages to the channel you want it to read from, and permissions to read and send messages to the channel you want it to log to (read is unfortunately required for logging or else the bot cannot see the channel in the first place).
 Type the following command into any channel the bot can read ``!set music_channel <your-channel-here>`` and the bot is ready to go!
 It's highly suggested you also set logging channel right away as well using ``!set logging_channel <your-channel-here>``.